pycontribs/ruyaml/README.md

-There seems to be a CVE on `ruamel.yaml`, stating that the `load()` function could be abused because of unchecked input. `load()` was never the default function (that was `round_trip_load()` before the new API came into existence`.
+There seems to be a CVE on `ruamel.yaml`, stating that the `load()` function could be abused because of unchecked input. `load()` was never the default function (that was `round_trip_load()` before the new API came into existence.
 So the creator of that CVE was ill informed and probably lazily assumed that since `ruamel.yaml` is a derivative of PyYAML (for which a similar CVE exists), the same problem would still exist, without checking.
-So the CVE was always inappriate,  now just more so, as the call to the function `load()` with any input will terminate your program with an error message.
+So the CVE was always inappropriate,  now just more so, as the call to the function `load()` with any input will terminate your program with an error message.
 If you (have to) care about such things as this CVE, my recommendation is to stop using Python completely, as `pickle.load()` can be abused in the same way as `load()` (and like unlike `load()`